-European Solidarity Corps projects are mainly submitted and managed by organisations.
+European Solidarity Corps projects are mainly submitted and implemented by participating organisations.
 Organisations participating in European Solidarity Corps projects must be established in an EU Member State or third country associated to the Programme or a third country not associated to the Programme.

-ELIGIBLE COUNTRIES14
+ELIGIBLE COUNTRIES

-Member States of the European Union and third countries associated to the Programme can fully take part in all the Actions of the European Solidarity Corps.
+Member States of the European Union and third countries associated to the Programme can participate fully in all the Actions of the European Solidarity Corps.
 In addition, some Actions are open for participation of third countries not associated to the Programme.
 Please refer to the Actions in Part B and Part C of this Guide for the specific conditions.